vitest-dev/vitest/docs/guide/browser/index.md

 ## TypeScript

 By default, TypeScript doesn't recognize providers options and extra `expect` properties.
-If you don't use any providers, make sure the `@vitest/browser/matchers` is referenced somewhere in your tests or setup file to pick up the extra `expect` definitions.
+If you don't use any providers, make sure the `@vitest/browser/matchers` is referenced somewhere in your tests, [setup file](/config/#setupfile) or a [config file](/config/file) to pick up the extra `expect` definitions.
 If you are using custom providers, make sure to add `@vitest/browser/providers/playwright` or `@vitest/browser/providers/webdriverio` to the same file so TypeScript can pick up definitions for custom options:

 ::: code-block
 ```ts [default]